Ear ExaminationSkip to the navigation

 - To check for excess wax buildup or an object in the ear canal.

 - To find the location of an ear infection.
-The infection may involve only the external ear canal (otitis externa) or the middle ear behind the eardrum (otitis media).
+The infection may just be in the external ear canal (otitis externa).
+Or it might be in the middle ear behind the eardrum (otitis media).

 How To Prepare

 It is important to sit very still during an ear exam.
 A young child should be lying down with his or her head turned to the side.
 Or the child may sit on an adult's lap with the child's head resting securely on the adult's chest.
 Older children and adults can sit with the head tilted slightly toward the opposite shoulder.